Brainspotting vs EMDR: Which is Better for Your Anxiety?

 As Brainspotting research evolves, results continue to mirror what experienced clinicians observe in practice: Where you look affects how you feel and the human brain is capable of profound, self-directed healing.

 Hi!
-I’m Halle, a Brainspotting Therapist in Colorado.
+I’m Halle, a Brainspotting Therapist based in Colorado.

 I work with anxious millennial professionals who are ready to trade in self-doubt for self-trust.
 You can work with me in either weekly therapy, or in a Brainspotting Therapy Intensive.